Color-Rise/shards-euler/CONTRIBUTING.md

-# Welcome to Chainblocks Euler contributing guide
+# Welcome to Shards Euler contributing guide

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on [euler.color-rise.xyz](https://euler.color-rise.xyz).